 Before beginning any onboarding, you should have a solid understanding of your client and their business.
 It is a waste of a customer’s time if you have to ask them basic questions about who they are, where they work, and what their role is.

-You can learn a lot about your customer's business just from searching online.
-By understanding their experience in the field, you can gauge what level their expertise with similar software currently is -- whether it be basic, intermediate, or advanced.
+You can learn a lot about your customer's business just by searching online.
+With this background information, you can gauge their level of expertise with similar software — whether it be basic, intermediate, or advanced.

 3. Ask all the right questions.

 After research, you’ll likely be left with some unanswered questions.
 These are the questions you should be asking your customers directly.
-Some examples include:
+See examples below.

-2. What is your average customer churn rate?
-Has that increased or decreased since the last year?
+What is your average customer churn rate?
+Has that increased or decreased since last year?